Dr Paul A Fox

 A new account on the history and function of these beautiful manuscripts is due for publication in a new book entitled Heralds and Heraldry in Medieval England, Edited by Dr Nigel Ramsay, and to be published by Shaun Tyas.
 The chapter on rolls is divided into the following sections: Origins; The influence of King Edward I; The first English national armorial; Tournament Rolls; The first ordinaries; The Duchy of Lancaster and its heralds; An ordinary linked to Cheshire; A possible Marshal's Roll; International Armorials; Initiatives of Kings of Arms; Ecclesiastical Rolls; Anglo-Burgundian collaborations; Institutional Rolls of the fifteenth century; Ownership and transmission; Garter Wriothesley and the end of the medieval period.
-Publication by Shaun Tyas anticipated in late 2019.
+Publication by Shaun Tyas anticipated in early 2020.

 Female transmission of arms

 Proceedings of the XVIIIth Colloquium of the International Academy of Heraldry, Stirling, Scotland 26-29th August 2013.